sahilFretron/myPush/UpdatedDoc.md

 8. **Models Define the Data Structure**
    - Models represent the data format used in the application.
    - Example: **Vehicle model** includes `vehicleId`, `registrationNumber`, etc.

+9. **Response Middleware Adds Trace ID**
+   - Before sending the response back to the client, a middleware checks the request's Trace ID.
+   - It adds the Trace ID to the response headers, ensuring that clients can correlate requests and responses.

 ---